OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-04.md

 ## Amos 4:12

-> “Therefore so I will do to you, Israel;
+> “Therefore this is what I will do to you, Israel;
 > Because I will do this to you,
 > Prepare to meet your God, Israel.”

 ## Amos 4:13

 > For behold, He who forms mountains and creates the wind,
-> And declares to a person what are His thoughts,
+> And reveals to a person what are His thoughts,
 > He who makes dawn into darkness
 > And treads on the high places of the earth,
-> The Lord God of armies is His name.
+> The Lord God of hosts is His name.